Jeppiaar

 He obtained his Bachelor of Law (B.L.) from Madras University and his PhD from Anna University.
 He was the founder and chairman of Jeppiaar Educational Trust and he was the founder and chancellor of the Sathyabama University.
 He was also the president of the Consortium of Professional, Arts and Science Colleges of Tamil Nadu.

 He is one of the pioneers in the privatization of engineering education in Tamil Nadu.
 His net worth was estimated at ₹ 3,000 crore in 2016.

 Early life

-Jeppiaar was born in a Mukkuvar RC Christian family.
+Jeppiaar was born in a Mukkuvar Roman Catholic Christian family.
 His father was Jesuadimai and mother Panimalar Ammal, after whom he named the Panimalar educational institutions.
-He was said be a close associate of M. G. Ramachandran.
+He was said to be a close associate of M. G. Ramachandran.

 Political career

 During Dr. M. G. Ramachandran's regime, he acted as the Government chief whip of the Tamil Nadu Legislative Council.
 He also served as the Secretary of the Chennai District AIADMK party from 1972 to 1987 and was a special envoy to the Chief Minister.